melezhik/rocky-linux-lamp-check/README.md

 - Any linux/MAC box with x86_64 arch

+- Test Rockylinux image in qcow2 format, x86_64 arch, ssh server should be installed

 - qemu

 - Rakudo

 - Sparrowdo

-- Test Rockylinux image in qcow2 format with ssh server installed

 # Installation